emartin59/byte-agi/README.md

 * Every 500 steps: kill agents below energy threshold.
 * Birth new agents by copying survivor weights + small Gaussian mutation (or zero-init for pure cultural reset).
 * Lamarckian Evolutionary Mechanics: Because the agents are learning via gradient descent during their lifetime, we are simulating the Baldwin Effect.
 Newborns inherit the visual 26-cap language from parents via observation only—no weight transfer required for culture to spread.
+* Unsupervised Environment Design (UED) - Level 1: Randomize the map layout every episode (shifting the Button position, altering the Wire length, moving the Door and Core).
+This mathematically prevents agents from over-fitting to a specific trajectory (e.g., "walk exactly to tile 4"), forcing their Imagination (Transition Model) to truly understand the physics of the world, no matter the configuration.
 * Continue vmap scaling and EFE training across generations.
-* Success: the “X = open door” convention (or better ones) survives and refines across generations.
-You literally watch cultural evolution in the vocab logs.
+* Success: the “X = open door” convention (or better ones) survives and refines across generations and across shifting map layouts.
+You literally watch cultural evolution in the vocab logs as they adapt to procedural generation.

 ### Phase 6: The AGI Runway – Hyperscale & External Translation

 * Distributed training: `jax.pmap` across multi-GPU/TPU cluster (same code, instant scaling).
 * Integrate L-Mul (Linear-complexity Multiplication from BitEnergy AI): replace FP multiplies in the LSTM core with integer adds → billions of parameters at extreme efficiency.
+* Advanced UED & Open-Endedness: Expand the procedural generation to create complex, multi-step 1D puzzles (e.g., multiple doors, decoy buttons, logic gates formed by crossing wires, randomly scattered and regenerating cores).
+The 1D tape becomes a continuous, unpredictable, and infinite survival landscape.
 * The 1D Constraint: Keep the environment strictly 1D until everything above works perfectly.
 2D pathfinding consumes 90% of a neural network's capacity in standard RL.
 Restricting it to 1D ensures 100% of the compute is spent on language, logic, and theory of mind.
 Optional 2D upgrade (16×16 grid with 7×7 local view) serves as the ultimate final test of generalization.
 * “God” LLM translator: every 10 steps feed the last 32 bytes + vocal history to an external LLM and ask it to translate the emerging 26-cap language into English.
 Purely for human insight.
 * Open-source license: MIT + "research use encouraged" so labs / academia can freely play.